 “How to look every inch the country gentleman.”
 These ads for Stetson Hats date from 1945-48.
 They were mainly illustrated by Phil Dormont, but other artists were also used here and there, including Slayton Underhill, Scott Evans, Edwin Dahlberg and a couple whose signatures I can’t read.

 “Executive America’s top cigar.”These ads for Webster cigars date from 1946-48 with illustrations by Edwin Georgi.
-They all featured couple at various social occasions.

 “So neat!
 So sweet!
 So-o-o indescreet!”
 These magazine ads for movies are all from 1946.

 “Where others fail Bromo-Seltzer works.”These split-head ads for Bromo-Seltzer antacid date from 1950, with a change of design into 1951.